Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Introduction

-In contrast, Bayesian Optimization (BO) \cite{BO_review} represents a generalizable and more efficient approach to adaptive materials design.
+In contrast, Bayesian Optimization (BO) \cite{BO_review} represents a generalizable and more efficient adaptive design approach.
 Starting from a small set of known designs, BO iteratively fits ML models that predict the performance and quantify the uncertainty associated with unseen designs, and then selects new designs to be evaluated in the next iteration based on an acquisition function.
-BO methods have demonstrated capabilities in the design optimizations of a diversity of materials, including piezoelectric materials\cite{Yuan2018BaTiO3}, catalysts\cite{Tran2018intermetal, Zhong2020CO2}, phase change memories\cite{Kusne2020bal}, and structural materials\cite{Tala2018bma}.
+BO methods have demonstrated capabilities in the design optimizations of a diversity of materials, including piezoelectric materials\cite{Yuan2018BaTiO3}, catalysts\cite{Tran2018intermetal}, phase change memories\cite{Kusne2020bal}, and structural materials\cite{Tala2018bma}.
 Through these successful cases, BO has shown its versatility, as well as its high efficiency under a limited budget for design evaluation.
 Thus it has the potential of being an essential component of data-driven design automation, benefiting materials researchers who are not experts in data science.

-In Bayesian Optimization, the sampling process is guided by acquisition functions.
-Commonly used acquisition functions, including upper/lower confidence bound, probability of improvement (PI), and expected improvement (EI)\cite{EIacq}, take into account both exploitation (pursuing a better objective) and exploration (reducing uncertainty).
-While exploitation is modulated by the ML model's prediction, exploration relies on estimation of uncertainty in the predicted response for the unsampled sites.
-Therefore, uncertainty-aware machine learning (ML) models, i.e., probabilistic ML models with uncertainty quantification (UQ), play a central role in BO.
-Various approaches have been developed to equip ML models with the UQ capability, which we further discuss in Section \ref{sec:UQ}.
+Acquisition functions guide the sampling process in BO.
+Commonly used acquisition functions, such as expected improvement (EI)\cite{EIacq}, take into account both exploitation (pursuing a better objective) and exploration (reducing uncertainty).
+While exploitation is modulated by the ML model's prediction, exploration relies on the estimation of uncertainty in the predicted response for the unsampled sites.
+Therefore, uncertainty-aware machine learning (ML) models, i.e., ML models with uncertainty quantification (UQ), play a central role in BO.
+Various approaches have been developed to equip ML models with the UQ capability, which we will further discuss in the following section.